SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/Gradio_readme.md

 This project is developed and maintained by:

 Sonny Agorvor-Otchie - otchie.sonny@gmail.com

 Authur Kwaku Gregory - Gregoryarthur98@gmail.com

-David Kwesi Biney -  gyesidavid@gmail.com / gyesibiney@github.com
+David Gyesi Biney -  gyesidavid@gmail.com / gyesibiney@github.com

 Richard Fiagbeti -  doctaooool@gmail.com

 Pamela Quartey - pcnkquartey@gmail.com

 feel free to reach out to any of the authors  with any questions or feedback!